Search the site

 Umbria Experience: an immersive journey into the cultural heritage of Umbrian food and landscape

-Intensive cultural and local area promotion course
+Intensive cultural and local development course

-First edition, a.y.
-2025-2026
+First edition, academic year 2025-2026

-Mode of delivery: in-person
+Mode of delivery: in person

-Dates:27 September – 4 October 2026
+Dates: 27 September – 4 October 2026

 Total duration: 48 hours